 Information on Lancashire County Council’s Local Offer can be found on the Lancashire County Council website.

-The role of Special Educational Needs Co-ordination (SENCo) is carried out by Louise Parrish, our Headteacher.
+The role of Special Educational Needs Co-ordination (SENCo) is carried out by Samantha Dillon, our Head of School.
 Her contact details are:

 t: 01706 214640